flaviusb/Technocrat-RPG-Material/tarot.md

 ####Transverse Patterns

 7 cards long, these are patterns formed across suits.
+The value of each card (ie Ace, 3, Nemesis) is the most obvious transverse pattern.

 There is one card in each suit related to hand-to-hand martial arts, and another related to sword, dagger or similar arts.